Skip to content

 0.5 / 1

 The company reports a disabling injury frequency rate (FR) for its Taiwan and China operations.
-However, data for company operations in other countries is not reported.
+However, data for the company's operations in other countries is not reported.

 • P